Azure/Azure-Sentinel/Tools/Create-Azure-Sentinel-Solution/README.md

  * WorkbookDescription: Workbook description(s), generally from Workbooks Metadata.
 This field can be a string if 1 description is used, and an array if multiple are used.
  * Workbooks, Analytic Rules, Playbooks, etc.: These fields take arrays of paths relative to the repo  root, or BasePath if provided.
  * - NOTE: Playbooks field can take standard Playbooks, Custom Connectors, and Function Apps
+ * TemplateSpecs: Newly added content type for pre-built templates, the packaging script assumes that this content already passes arm-ttk validation
  * BasePath: Optional base path to use.
 Either Internet URL or File Path.
 Default is repo root (https://raw.githubusercontent.com/Azure/Azure-Sentinel/master/)
  * Version: Version to be used during package creation
  * Metadata: Name of metadata file for the Solution, path is to be considered from BasePath.